-If you want something more exclusive than white labeling, you can look into private label products.
-Where white label products are generic and sold to any business, the private label is a brand exclusive to you.
+If you want something more exclusive than white labeling, you can look into private-label products.
+Where white-label products are generic and sold to any business, private is a brand exclusive to you.

-Take for instance, acetaminophen – it’s a white label product sold to any retailer who wants to create their own brand of pain reliever.
-Equate, however, is the exclusive Walmart private label brand – used for acetaminophen and countless other products throughout the store.
-Great Value is another private label brand from Walmart.
+Take, for instance, acetaminophen – it’s a white-label product sold to any retailer who wants to create their own brand of pain reliever.
+Equate, however, is the exclusive Walmart private-label brand – used for acetaminophen and countless other products throughout the store.
+Great Value is another example brand from Walmart.

-Amazon has their own private label brands – AmazonBasics and Amazon Essentials.
+Amazon has its own private brands – AmazonBasics and Amazon Essentials.
 Basics covers many items, while Essentials is a fashion line.

 Many products that are successful white label also work well as private label brands.

-If you’re not into sourcing your own products to sell on Amazon, you may consider an Amazon affiliate business.
-Instead of signing up for a Seller Central account, you’ll sign up to join the Amazon Affiliate program, known as Amazon Associates.
+If you’re not into sourcing your own products to sell, you may consider an affiliate business.
+Instead of signing up for Seller Central, you’ll sign up to join the affiliate program, known as Amazon Associates.
 You’ll choose the products you want to earn a commission from, then advertise them on your own website.
 By including affiliate links to those products on your website, you’ll earn a percentage of the sale each time someone uses your link to make a purchase.

-Rather than Seller Central, you’ll manage your products and sales from the Affiliate Central dashboard.
-This approach gives you a way to sell on Amazon without having to invest in anything other than your own website.
+You’ll manage your products and sales from the Affiliate Central dashboard.
+This approach gives you a way to sell without having to invest in anything other than your own website.

-Dropshipping is a popular ecommerce business model, but when it comes to Amazon, there are a lot of rules.
+Dropshipping is a popular ecommerce business model, but when it comes to this ecommerce giant, there are a lot of rules.
 Amazon requires you to always be the seller of record.
 You must identify yourself as the seller on everything related to the product, including: